 Service Learning

-At JCHS, Service Learning isn’t just an activity, it’s a way of seeing the world.
+At JCHS, Service Learning isn’t just an activity, it’s a way of engaging with the world.

 Over their four years, students gain the knowledge and skills to offer effective and meaningful service in our communities, grounded in dignity and understanding.